BPM Detector

 What audio formats can I analyze for BPM detection?

 Any format the browser can decode: MP3, WAV, FLAC, OGG Vorbis, AAC, M4A, Opus, WebM audio, and AIFF.
 The analysis is performed on the decoded PCM samples, so codec choice does not affect BPM accuracy — a 128 kbps MP3 yields the same tempo estimate as the lossless source.
-What does matter is signal quality: badly clipped or distorted audio, very quiet recordings, and tracks with heavy reverb or strong sidechain compression can throw off the onset detector.
-If a track contains long silent intros or outros, trim them first or let the tool's silence-skip option ignore them automatically so the average BPM reflects the actual music.
+What does matter is signal quality: badly clipped or distorted audio, very quiet recordings, and tracks with heavy reverb or strong sidechain compression can throw off the onset detector and lower the confidence score.
+To improve detection on tracks with long silent intros or outros, trim them in an audio editor first so the analysis focuses on the actual groove.

 What is a good BPM range for different music genres?